codeclown/helppo/docs/Development.md

 **Dependencies** for the client bundle are listed under `devDependencies`.
 Only server-side dependencies are needed under `dependencies`.

 **Do I need X?** You need _git_ for version control, _yarn_ for running stuff and _Docker_ for running tests.
 That should be it.

+## Code style, linting, etc.

+Code style and formatting is automatically ensured via:

+- eslint
+- Prettier

+It's recommended to take advantage of this automation by installing the appropriate plugins in your editor of choice, if you haven't already.

+Optionally, install an IDE plugin (such as https://github.com/frigus02/vscode-sql-tagged-template-literals) to take advantage of `/*sql*/` comments scattered around the driver code.

 ## Set up a local development environment